jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 There are several potential shortcomings:

-1. The region of interest is fixed in terms of the proportion of the height and width of the pictures, and depends on the level of zooming in the camera.
-If the scene appears farther away, more information will come into the picture and more lines will be detected by canny/hough transform
+1. The Region of Interest is fixed in terms of the proportion of the height and width of the pictures, and depends on the level of zooming in the camera.
+If the scene appears farther away, more information will come into the picture and more lines will be detected by canny/hough transform.
 2. The lines are currently assumed to be fairly vertical and horizontal lines are filtered out.
-Further more, the model of a line is a linear equation rather than a polygone of size 2 or more.
-Thus curving in the road lanes will not be captured
+Further more, the model of a lane is a linear equation rather than a polynomial one.
+Thus curves in the road lanes and left/right turns will not be well captured.
-3. The Canny edge detector parameters are fixed and will need to be adjusted for different lighting conditions as the intensity of the pixel will be different.
-Thus with the current values, we might not detecting lanes in darker where the gradient values are smaller.
+3. The Canny Edge Detector parameters are fixed and will need to be adjusted for different lighting conditions as the pixel intensities will be different.
+Thus with the current values we might not detecting lanes in darker environments where the gradient values are smaller.
-4. The Hough transform's parameter may not capture all of lanes marking.
+4. The Hough Transform's parameter may not capture all of lanes marking, for example dottet line may have different amount of separation.
+5. The presence of cars in front of the camera and in the same lane could be a problem as it may lead the Hough transform function to generate many more lines.

-### 3. Possible Improvements to your Pipeline
+### 3. Possible Improvements to the Pipeline

+The following is a list of possible improvements:
-A possible improvement would be to fit the data using a quadratic line rather than a linear one.
+1. One would be to fit the data using a quadratic line rather than a linear one.
 This will better match lanes at turns.

-Another potential improvement could be to adapt the values of the canny edge and hough transform based on the conditions of the road.
+2. To deal with different lightening conditions, we could anchor the parameters of the canny edge detector to the overall mean and variance of all the pixels values.
+3. A smoothing mechanism should be introduced to avoid large changes in the lanes markings when moving from 1 picture frame to the next.
+This should help stabilize the output.